Global Fixed Income Team Views & Outlook

 Key Risks

-Pullback in tech equities could have negative knock-on effect to the broader economy.
+Pullback in tech equities could have negative knock-on effect to the broader economy, in our view.

-Geopolitics: any change (ceasefire or escalation) in the Ukraine, Middle east, or other conflicts will have market implications.
+Geopolitics: Any change (ceasefire or escalation) in Ukraine, Middle East, or other conflicts will have market implications.

 Our Anticipated Strategy: As valuations adjust, we will look for opportunities to add risk in interest rates, currency and credit.